micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 - API keys are never exposed in the interface.
 - All results are stored locally in JSON/HTML format.
-- Logs provide full traceability of the extraction and comparison process.
+- Logs provide full traceability of extraction/comparison.

 ---